 - Equipment and building management – The sensors used for monitoring and measuring the warehouse production levels can push automated reordering and reduce the inventory costs.
 These chips and sensors can also help better the inputs shelf life and lower the post-harvest losses by keeping a tab on the optimized storage conditions.
 Another talked about use case of this lies in using the predictive-maintenance systems technology for lowering the repair charges and extending the equipment life.

 So here were the many ways connected technological advancements in agriculture are shaping the industry’s future.
 As we continue to enter a phase where the demand for food is going to surpass the supply, now is the time to lay the groundwork for a sustainable future.

-As businesses looking to enter the Agritech space, this would require you to partner with a digital transformation consulting firm that knows the nitty-gritties of adding new technology in agriculture.
+As businesses looking to enter the Agritech space, this would require you to partner with agriculture IT consulting firm that knows the nitty-gritties of adding new technology in agriculture.

 We can help.
 At Appinventiv, we carry an expertise in building technological solutions that bring the production costs of farming down, while increasing its yield quality.
 For example, we recently helped IFOAM build an interactive educational app for the NMA nations’ farmers to get expert advice on crop planning.

 Get in touch with us today to become a part of the future of agriculture.

 Q. What kind of agricultural software solutions can I use for my business?

 A. The best agriculture software companies, like Appinventiv, offer various kinds of agriculture software solutions depending on your business requirements:

 - Livestock management software solution– This kind of agriculture consulting software solution offers advanced suggestions and analytics for breeding, herd management, and finance management.

 - Precision agriculture software solution- This kind of software solution helps you to analyze and manage your agricultural land with precision land management, soil sensors, and smart farming apps.